fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 ### Evaluation and Grading
 #### Grading Policy
 - Project 1: 20%
-- Project 2: 20%
+- Project 2: 25%
 - Final project: 25%
-- Vis critique presentation: 12.5%
+- Vis critique presentation: 15%
-- Vis critique written report: 12.5%
-- Participation: 10%
+- Participation: 15%

 This course includes three projects to make sure the student is familiar with the main components of visualization and visual analytics systems.
 The projects will balance theory and practice, covering both design and implementation aspects.
 The student can either choose a different dataset for each project, or re-use the same dataset over the three projects -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
 A list of datasets will be made available, but students are free to use their own dataset of interest.